zd3sf/esphome-docs/components/remote_transmitter.rst

 Configuration variables:

 - **data** (**Required**, int): The Roomba code to send, see dumper output for more info.
-- Note that ``repeat`` is still optional, however **Roomba vacuums require that a given code is received at least three times before they will act on it.** If your Roomba still does not respond to sent command increase this value.
-- Note that ``wait_time`` is still optional; it will even work without this parameter, but Roomba Remote uses this 17 ms wait time between sent commands.
 - All other options from :ref:`remote_transmitter-transmit_action`.

+**Important:**

+- While ``repeat`` is optional, **Roomba vacuums require that a given code is received at least three times before they will respond to it.** If your Roomba does not respond to the command, increase this value.
+- While ``wait_time`` is optional, the Roomba Remote uses a 17 ms wait time between commands.
+However, it appears to work without this parameter.

 .. _remote_transmitter-transmit_samsung: